 Would you like your eyebrows to be naturally thicker and healthier?
 Reducing overplucking and using a topical hair regrowth serum combined with hair supplements can help support hair regrowth and thicker, healthier-looking eyebrows.

 What are the causes for thin, sparse eyebrows?

-The most common cause for sparse eyebrows is overplucking.
+The most common cause of sparse eyebrows is overplucking.
 The skin around the eyebrows is very delicate.
-When the hair is plucked, the skin scars quickly - leaving a permanent bald area.
+The skin scars quickly when the hair is plucked, leaving a permanent bald area.
 Aging is also a common cause of thinner brows.
 As we get older, we lose some hair — including eyebrow hairs.
-The effects of DHT on the eyebrows' hair follicles and the reduction of blood circulation in aging skin cause slower growth of the hair on the eyebrows.
-Other factors include health conditions like anemia, thyroid disorders, inadequate diet, and deficiencies in iron, vitamin D, biotin, or zinc can also slow or stop hair growth.
+The effects of DHT on the eyebrows' hair follicles and the reduction of blood circulation in aging skin cause a slower growth of the hair on the eyebrows.
+Other factors include anemia, thyroid disorders, inadequate diet, iron deficiency, vitamin D, biotin, or zinc, which can also slow or stop hair growth.

 How long does it take for plucked brows to regrow?